Clean Cities and Communities Thrives for 30 Years as Model for Collaborative Technology Deployment

 Building trust at the local level creates a sense of shared motivations and can help overcome competing local and national interests—a historic challenge for national-level environmental efforts, according to the report.
 Federal coordination also enhances the capacity of local stakeholders who otherwise would lack authority or access to initiate the types of large-scale collaborations that generate widespread impact.

-Clean Cities engages in broad coordination and leverages internal expertise to advance high-level goals and strategies.
+Clean Cities and Communities engages in broad coordination and leverages internal expertise to advance high-level goals and strategies.
 Coalitions share local insights, data, and experiences with national laboratories and DOE to improve national data sets, resources, and technical response capabilities.
 NREL and other national laboratories proactively developed this community of collaboration over decades by creating opportunities for ongoing relationship building, including a peer-to-peer mentorship program, in-person workshops for coalition staff, virtual working groups, and outreach materials that support consistent messaging among all coalitions.

 On the Ground

-Help local decision makers and fleets implement alternative and renewable fuels, idle-reduction measures, fuel economy improvements, new mobility choices, and emerging transportation technologies.
+Help local decision makers and fleets implement alternative and renewable fuels,

 Inform Research

-Foster multilateral, collaborative relationships with coalitions providing lab staff with community-based insights to help ensure their research addresses real-world transportation needs and priorities.
+with community-based insights to help ensure their research addresses real-world transportation

 Subject Matter Experts

-Connect coalitions with experts and objective problem-solving support to help stakeholders overcome obstacles to deploying advanced transportation technologies and alternative fuels.
+Connect coalitions with experts and objective problem-solving support to help stakeholders

 Deployment

-Remain flexible and adaptive to emerging technologies, circumstances, and needs.
-Empower coalitions to customize approaches based on local contexts and priorities for deploying new transportation technologies.
+Empower coalitions to customize approaches based on local contexts and priorities

 Inform Funding Opportunity Announcements

-Provide DOE with insights into on-the-ground stakeholder and community contexts to help ensure research and funding align with real-world needs.
+Provide DOE with insights into on-the-ground stakeholder and community contexts to

 Energy Equity

-Weave energy and environmental justice considerations throughout to develop clean transportation solutions that meet community-identified needs and increase mobility equity in historically underserved and overburdened communities.
+Weave energy and environmental justice considerations throughout to develop clean

-"The level of cooperation Clean Cities has created among national labs and between coalitions is unique in the federal government," said Margo Melendez, a transportation technology deployment group manager at NREL.
+"The level of cooperation Clean Cities and Communities has created among national labs and between coalitions is unique in the federal government," said Margo Melendez, a transportation technology deployment group manager at NREL.
 "We all share the same goals and have an essential role to play, so we are collaborating instead of competing.
-This allows Clean Cities to make a much bigger impact than if we were all acting on our own."
+This allows Clean Cities and Communities to make a much bigger impact than if we were all acting on our own."

 A project that raised awareness and acceptance of electric vehicles (EVs) across the Midwest exemplifies how this level of collaboration enhances impact.
-Leaders from Clean Cities coalitions in seven states (Illinois, Indiana, Michigan, Minnesota, North Dakota, Ohio, and Wisconsin) joined forces to form Midwest Electric Vehicle Opportunities: Learning, eVents, Experience (Midwest EVOLVE), which reached more than 290,000 people and helped change the narrative about EVs in the Midwest.
+Leaders from Clean Cities and Communities coalitions in seven states (Illinois, Indiana, Michigan, Minnesota, North Dakota, Ohio, and Wisconsin) joined forces to form Midwest Electric Vehicle Opportunities: Learning, eVents, Experience (Midwest EVOLVE), which reached more than 290,000 people and helped change the narrative about EVs in the Midwest.
 Survey data collected by the project partners showed that 75% of people reached by Midwest EVOLVE took the next step of visiting a dealership or talking to someone else to consider EVs more closely.
 Twenty-two percent of respondents said they ultimately purchased or leased an EV.

-"Clean Cities is required by federal law to be technology and fuel neutral, meaning it can't advocate for a specific technology or fuel," said Wendy Dafoe, a Clean Cities senior project leader at NREL.
+"Clean Cities is required by federal law to be technology and fuel neutral, meaning it can't advocate for a specific technology or fuel," said Wendy Dafoe, a Clean Cities and Communities senior project leader at NREL.
 "This helps coalitions remain relevant wherever they are located, because they create solutions that make sense for their local communities."

 The collaborative framework, nimble structure, and iterative feedback mechanisms demonstrate the power of Clean Cities' long-term collaborative governance for initiatives aiming to impact local communities at a national scale.
-Clean Cities centers the knowledge, expertise, and vision of local communities, making it a model for how to design community-centered solutions that align national objectives with local goals and visions.
+Clean Cities and Communities centers the knowledge, expertise, and vision of local communities, making it a model for how to design community-centered solutions that align national objectives with local goals and visions.

 Learn more about NREL's sustainable transportation and mobility research.
 And sign up for NREL's quarterly transportation and mobility research newsletter, Sustainable Mobility Matters, to get the latest news.